simplex-chat/simplexmq/rfcs/2022-06-11-private-groups/README.md

 Consider the `Hash` function.
 This function doesn't choose any algorithm or actually deal with scrambling the bytes at all.
-What is important about an ideal `Hash` function is that we can compare for equality of two hashes, that only the same inputs yeild equal hashes, and that hashes are not reversable.
+What is important about an ideal `Hash` function is that we can compare equality of two hashes, that only the same inputs yeild equal hashes, and that hashes are not reversable.

 To do this, we define it simply as `Hash(x) == [ original |-> x ]`.
 Our first two properties are likely more intuitive.